greenm01/ec4x/docs/ec4x_specs.md

 The Spacelift Command provides commerce and transportation services in support of the House's expansion efforts.
 Assets are owned by the House and commanded by senior Space Force officers.
 Units are crewed and operated by loyal House citizens.

-Spacelift assets have no offensive weapons capability, and un-escorted units are easily captured or destroyed by rival forces.
+Spacelift assets have no offensive weapons capability, and un-escorted units are easily destroyed by rival forces.

 Spacelift Command attributes are listed in Section 9.